ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 Most weeks there will be a programming assignment.
 Direct practice with programming will make up the majority of your work in the course.

-On each assignment, you can earn one of the following scores:

-- **2** (Complete) – the assignment is totally complete with no significant flaws
-- **1** (In Progress) – we have identified at least one significant issue with your assignment that needs to be fixed
-- **0** (Incomplete) – the assignment is not submitted or not complete enough to give feedback

 There are numerous opportunities to get feedback on your work and improve:

-- **Before** the deadline for each assignment, you can come to a feedback meeting with a staff member to have your work graded and get feedback on what, if anything, you need to fix.
+- **Shortly after the deadline** the deadline for each assignment, a staff member grade your work and get feedback on what, if anything, you need to fix.

-- **Right after the deadline** for each assignment we will grade your work, if it wasn't already checked off as complete in the feedback meeting or you made improvements.
-- **After you receive your grade** you can have one more meeting with a staff member to improve your grade by showing your improvements based on feedback.
+- **After you receive your grade** you can continue to improve your assignment based on the feedback from grading.
+You can resubmit your work to the Late/Resubmit submission and request to have your work regraded up to three more times (for each PA).
+A staff member will grade your resubmission and let you know when it has been graded.

-The **After the deadline** process applies if your submission is late.
-You can come to a one-time meeting with a staff member to have your work graded.
+The **Late/Resubmit** process applies if your submission is late.
+You should strive to complete each PA before it's posted deadline as the PAs are practice for the exams.
+You will also receive earlier feedback and an extra grading attempt.

+We will take the highest score between your original submission and your resubmissions.

 <a id="g:exams"></a>
 <h3>Exams</h3>